hopenbuild/App-hopen/README.md

 - A full, Turing-complete, robust programming language to write your build scripts (specifically, Perl 5.14+)
 - No hidden magic!
-All your data is visible and accessible in a build graph.
+All your data is visible and accessible in a build graph (whence "graph-driven").
 - Context-sensitivity.
 Your users can tweak their own builds for their own platforms without affecting your project.